Steam-powered passenger service is back on the East Broad Top Railroad!

 We’ll start with what you’re probably most interested in – the chance to ride the rails!

-In addition, the railroad continues to offer passenger excursions using one of their diesel engines as well.
+In addition, the railroad continues to offer occasional passenger excursions using one of their diesel engines as well.

 The train travelled north out of Orbisonia on a 6 mile out-and-back trip, lasting approximately 45 minutes.